Home Car Shopping Best Dodge Charger Years to Buy Used

 2019: The SXT adds all-wheel drive, while launch assist joins the Hellcat and R/T Scat Pack.

 2018: The 300-hp GT trim joins the lineup, and new standard features include Apple CarPlay, Android Auto, a rear backup camera, and rear parking sensors.
-The SE trim gets dropped from the lineup.
+The SE trim is dropped from the lineup.

 2017: New trims include the Daytona and Daytona 392.
 A new Uconnect system with an 8.4-inch touchscreen becomes standard.